codinglabsau/cody/README.md

 ## Features

-- Enscapsulates the project AI strategy simple tasks defined in markdown
+- Enscapsulates the project AI strategy using simple tasks defined in markdown
-- Creates git worktrees to your local environment, executes prompts, and creates PRs on GitHub all in the background
+- Create git worktrees to your local environment, execute prompts, and create PRs on GitHub, all running in the background
-- Workflows can be invoked on-demand, or scheduled as recurring tasks to proactively chip away
+- Workflows can be invoked on-demand or scheduled as recurring tasks

 ## Installation